-The most important factors for sensitive skin are skin dryness and atopic skin, meaning skin that is hyper-reactive towards allergens.
-This article describes a preparation of the Opuntia cactus that helps against sensitive skin in two different ways: it increases skin hydration and it specifically reduces the itch sensation and local inflammation.
-The latter phenomena are the consequence of a 'crosstalk' between the stratum corneum, free sensory afferent nerve endings and mast cells (Figure 1, next page).
-A stimulus such as a pruritogenic substance or inflammatory mediators or cytokines produced by keratinocytes act either directly on a subset of specialised nerve endings, called C-fibres, inducing an action potential or on mast cells inducing degranulation.
+The most important factors for sensitive skin are skin dryness and atopic skin, means skin that is hyper reacting towards allergens.
+This article describes a preparation of the Opuntia cactus that helps against sensitive skin in two different ways: it increases skin hydration and it specifically reduces itch sensation and local inflammation.

+The latter two phenomena are the consequence of a "crosstalk" between the stratum corneum, free sensory afferent nerve endings and mast cells (figure 1).
+A stimulus such as a pruritogenic substance or inflammatory mediators or cytokines produced by keratinocytes act either directly on a subset of specialized nerve endings, called C-fibers, inducing an action potential or on mast cells inducing degranulation.

+Figure 1: Sensory system of the skin

 The action potential leads to the evocation of nociceptive reflexes and pain behaviour and to the release of neuropeptides such as substance P and the calcitonin gene-related peptide (CGRP).
 These neuropeptides induce dilation of the surrounding capillaries and local inflammation and also degranulation of mast cells.
-Degranulation liberates histamine, which, in turn, initiates itch and local inflammation by stimulating the C-fibre nerve endings.
+Degranulation liberates histamine, which, in turn, initiates itch and local inflammation by stimulating the C-fiber nerve endings.

 To the genus Opuntia belong about 200 - 300 cactus species that grow all over the world in arid and semi-arid zones.
 Commercial cultivation is carried out in Italy, Spain, Mexico, Brazil, Chile, Argentina and California.
 Traditionally Opuntia cactus plants serve as sources for fruits and vegetables and for medicinal and cosmetic purposes.
-The term 'nopales' is used for the flattened stem segments that are morphologically incorrectly designated as cactus leaves.
-The dried powdered cactus leaves are used as a nutritional supplement.
-They are a rich source of minerals, pectins and flavonoids1.
-There are several scientific publications that report the analgesic action and anti-inflammatory properties of nopal extract2.
+The term "nopales" or "nopal" is used for the flattened stem segments that are morphologically incorrectly designated as cactus leaves.
+The dried powdered nopales are used as nutritional supplement.
+They are a rich source of minerals, pectins and flavonoids (1).

+There are several scientific publications that report on an analgesic action and anti-inflammatory properties of nopal extract (2).